mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Things started to breakdown further just before the 4km mark.
 I even yelled at myself to _"keep digging!"_  My mind wandered with questions of _"why?"_  Was it the spinning on the bike last night?
 Was it the extra weight I have been packing around lately?
 Was this because I am just slow?

-Thoughts of starting a kick at 600m out were non-existent.
-I was just thankful to hold whatever I could.
-I did stretch it out on the final 200m for a 49 second block of time.
+Thoughts of starting a kick at 600m out were out the window; I was just thankful to hold whatever I could.
+I did clock 49 seconds on the final 200m.

 For all of today's work, I beat my time on [Halloween](ironman2021-44weeksout?sat) by 2 seconds.